BuildingLogiX/DataLynX/docs/reference/bacnet-driver.md

 - Units
 - Reliability
 - Status flags
-- Priority array (for writable objects)

 ---

-# ✏️ 9.
-Read/Write Behavior
+## ✏️ 9.
+Read Behavior

+DataLynX is a **read-only BACnet client**.
+It reads point values from BACnet devices but does not write to them.

 ### **Reads**

 - Polling retrieves values at configured intervals.
 - Ad-hoc reads occur when property views are opened.

-### **Writes**
-- Supported for writable objects (AO, AV, BO, BV, etc.)
-- Writes honor priority arrays.
-- UI indicates write status and result.

 ---

-# 🛡️ 10.
+## 🛡️ 10.
 Reliability & Status Handling

 The driver tags each property with: